bknyaz/sgg/README.md

 - [x] Message Passing with Mask R-CNN
 - [x] Automatically download all files required to run the code
 - [x] Obtain SGCls/PredCls results on VG
-- [ ] Obtain SGCls/PredCls results on GQA
+- [x] Obtain SGCls/PredCls results on GQA
 - [ ] Obtain SGGen results on GQA
-- [ ] Add the script to visualize scene graph generation used in the paper
+- [ ] Add the script to visualize scene graph generation using a trained checkpoint

 ## VG Results

 Results here are obtained using Mask R-CNN with ResNet-50 as a backbone, while in the paper we used Faster R-CNN with VGG16 as a backbone,  hence the difference.
 See full details in the paper.
 Pretraining Mask R-CNN  on VG should help to improve results.

 | Loss | Detector |  SGCls-R@100 |  SGCls-R_ZS@100 | PredCls-R@50 | PredCls-R_ZS@50
 |:-----|:-----:|:-----:|:-----:|:-----:|:-----:|